 The District places no limit on the amount it may invest in any one fund.
-The investments in First American Government Obligations Fund are 74% of the District's total investments.
-The investments in U S Bank Money Market are 26% of the District's total investments.
+The investments in First American Government Obligation Fund are 100% of the District's total investments.

-The types of deposits and investments and their level of risk exposure as of September 30, 2021 were typical of these items during the fiscal year then ended.
+The types of deposits and investments and their level of risk exposure as of September 30, 2022 were typical of these items during the fiscal year then ended.
 The District considers any decline in fair value for certain investments to be temporary.